Thank you for stopping by and visiting my site.

-These days, I manage to fit my travel into around 28 or so annual leave days, as well as weekend and public holidays.
-People ask me all the time how I travel so much, and the truth is – I am very good at making my days out of the office for me, and have developed a whole list of personal travel hacks.
+These days, I manage to fit my travel into around 30 or so annual leave days, as well as weekends and public holidays.
+People ask me all the time how I travel so much, and the truth is – I am very good at making my days out of the office work for me, and have developed a whole list of personal travel hacks.

 Who do I write this blog for?

 This blog is aimed at people similar to myself – those who also work full-time but are keen to see the world.
 You’ll notice most of my itineraries are between one week and three weeks long, and many are based on a weekend in a destination.

 My Travel Style

 I’m not a backpacker anymore, that’s for sure.
 A few years ago, a 20-bed party dorm would have been ideal.
 Fun, social and boozy.

 But definitely not now!
 I love travelling in comfort these days, whether it’s simply having a private room or taking a taxi over two buses and a tube from the metro.
 I’m not sure I will ever stay in a dorm again, or choose a travel option that takes three hours over one that would take 30 minutes.